-A fixed-term employment contract is binding on the employer and the employee for the whole duration of the contract period.
-A fixed-term employment relationship terminates at the end of the agreed period or after the agreed work task has been completed.
+A fixed-term employment contract is binding on both the employer and the employee for the whole duration of the contract period.
+A fixed-term employment relationship terminates at the end of the agreed period or after the agreed work has been completed.
 During its validity, a fixed-term employment contract may only be terminated on cancellation grounds.

-Information on principal terms and conditions of work
+An account of the principal terms and conditions of work

-- start date of the employment relationship
+- date of commencement of the work

 - duration of and basis for a fixed-term employment contract or specification that the fixed-term contract is concluded with a long-term unemployed person

 - employee’s work tasks